Vi-r-us/navigation-dropdown-react-app/README.md

 During the development of this project, I encountered several challenges:

-1. **Image Adaptation:** Adapting and displaying different images for both desktop and mobile views while maintaining a responsive design.
+1. **Image Handling:** Addressing challenges associated with the integration of distinct images for desktop and mobile views.

-2. **Responsive Navbar:** Implementing a responsive navbar with buttons using HTML, CSS, and JavaScript to ensure functionality across all screen sizes.
+2. **React Portal:** Overcoming obstacles and learning the nuances of using React Portals to define a modal component within the parent app component.

-3. **React.js Structure:** Learning to create a project with React.js and manage it using components in a proper project structure.
+3. **Responsive Design:** Ensuring responsiveness across diverse devices and screen sizes using Flexbox and media queries.

 ### Screenshot